martinbaker/fricas2aldor/README.md

 Convert SPAD code to Aldor
 --------------------------
+Direct conversion of library code is difficult because:

+* SPAD syntax is not well defined.
+* Pattern matching rules are not well defined.

+We need to make the SPAD library code completely unambiguous so that we can build an Abstract Syntax Tree (AST) and then translate this to other languages.
+I thought of 2 possible approaches to generate an AST from which other languages can be generated:
+1) Modify compiler (Boot code) to output AST.
+Possibly by modifing work done by <a href="https://github.com/cahirwpz/phd">Krystian Bacławski</a>.
+My attempt to do this is <a href="https://github.com/martinbaker/fricas2aldor/tree/master/fricas2aldor">here</a>.
+2) Make SPAD code unambiguous.
+We can then use a more conventional compiler such as <a href="http://www.eclipse.org/Xtext/">Xtext</a>.
+This would be an adaption of my Boot to SPAD code below.

+If we could modify SPAD code to have fully qualified function names, for instance, instead of '+' we use '+@Integer'.
+Also insert parenthesis around every infix operator.
+By doing things like this we could make the library code unambiguous, it would not be so readable for humans but this is only a temporary stage before converting to another form.

+One way to do this might be to modify existing boot code to do it.
+However boot code is hard to work with so it would help if Boot code could be converted to SPAD (see below).

+Once this is done then I would like to use a more conventional compiler to build the AST.
+I prefer to use <a href="http://www.eclipse.org/Xtext/">Xtext</a>.

 I have just started working on this, the code is not yet functional.

 This is first stage of attempt to convert SPAD code to Aldor.

-Direct conversion is difficult because:

-* SPAD syntax is not well defined.
-* Pattern matching rules are not well defined.

-Therefore the only way to reliably build Abstract Syntax Tree (AST) is to use/modify existing boot code.

 The code tries to build the AST as an XML file.